 What is a good upload speed for live streaming?

 Live streaming often uses up the most upload speed out of everything you can do online.
-Whether you’re looking to become a streamer, or you just want to broadcast a game you’re playing on Twitch or Facebook, you’ll have to dedicate a lot of bandwidth to it.
+Whether you’re looking to become a streamer or you want to broadcast a game you’re playing on Twitch or YouTube, you’ll have to dedicate a lot of bandwidth to it.

-Note: For this section, we’re referring to the upload speed you need to actually conduct a live stream yourself, rather than simply watching a live stream on your device.
+Note: For this section, we’re referring to the upload speed you need to actually conduct a live stream yourself rather than simply watching one on your device.

 Your minimum upload speed to stream your own content will depend on the quality you choose for your broadcast.
 Standard definition (less than HD) only requires about 0.5Mbps to stream smoothly.
 But nowadays, it has a very low-quality look to it.
 If you don’t mind that, that’s all you’ll need to stream successfully.

-However, if you want to run a good-quality, professional-looking stream, upload speeds for HD range between 3-9Mbps.
-And if you want to go all out and stream in 4K, you’ll need at least 13Mbps.
+However, if you want to run a good-quality, professional-looking stream, upload speeds for HD range between 3 and 9Mbps.
+And if you want to stream in 4K, you’ll need at least 13Mbps.

 Sign up for our latest broadband offers and expert advice